sergioteula/python-amazon-paapi/amazon/README.md

-# Amazon Product Advertising API 5.0 wrapper for Python
+# Amazon Product Advertising API 5.0 wrapper for Python v3.3.4

+> :warning: **This version is deprecated and it will be removed in the future.
+Please use [version 4.0.0 or higher](https://github.com/sergioteula/python-amazon-paapi).**

 A simple Python wrapper for the [last version of the Amazon Product Advertising API](https://webservices.amazon.com/paapi5/documentation/quick-start/using-sdk.html).
 This module allows to get product information from Amazon using the official API in an easier way.